xapian/xapian/xapian-applications/omega/docs/postprocessing.rst

 ``clicks_log`` file: Each line in this file has two fields as follows:

   1. **QueryID** - an identifier for each query.
-  2. **Hit** - the Xapian docid of a document that was clicked from the seach results.
+  2. **Hit** - the Xapian docid of a document that was clicked from the search results.

   Some example entries in ``clicks_log``::